MCodrescu/knackr/README.md

 Lastly, you can create new records using the `create_records` function.
 You provide the object number and a data frame of new records where the column names match the field labels in the object.
-For example, let’s put back the record that we delete earlier but saved in the data frame `record_3`.
+For example, let’s put back the record that we deleted earlier but saved in the data frame `record_3`.

 ``` r